 Maintenance therapyOnce the dose has been established according to the steps described above, the patient should be maintained on this strength of Instanyl.
 If the patient has insufficient pain relief, redosing with same strength can be done at the earliest after 10 minutes.

-Dose adjustmentGenerally, the maintenance strength of Instanyl should be increased when a patient requires more than one dose per breakthrough pain episode for several consecutive episodes.Dose adjustment of the background opioid therapy may be required if the patient consistently present with more than four breakthrough pain episodes per 24 hours.
-If adverse reactions are intolerable or persistent, the strength should be reduced or treatment with Instanyl replaced by other analgesics.
+Dose adjustmentGenerally, the maintenance strength of Instanyl should be increased when a patient requires more than one dose per breakthrough pain episode for several consecutive episodes.Dose adjustment of the background opioid therapy may be required if the patient consistently presents with more than four breakthrough pain episodes per 24 hours.
+If adverse reactions are intolerable or persistent, the strength should be reduced or treatment with Instanyl be replaced by other analgesics.

 Discontinuation of therapyInstanyl should be discontinued immediately if the patient no longer experiences breakthrough pain episodes.
 The treatment for the persistent background pain should be kept as prescribed.
 If discontinuation of all opioid therapy is required, the patient must be closely followed by the doctor as gradual downward opioid titration is necessary in order to avoid the possibility of abrupt withdrawal effects.